 What To Do If Your Dogs Has Worms (And How to Prevent Them!)

-Worms are a very important health consideration when it comes to dogs.
-That’s because some of these parasites can cause problems for humans, too, so it's important to protect everyone in the house.
+Worms — a topic most people don't like to discuss, but should.
+This is because worms are a very important health consideration when it comes to dogs.
+This is because some of these parasites can cause problems — some severe — for humans, too, so it's important to protect everyone in the house.

-A common example is the roundworm, which normally inhabits the digestive tract but can migrate to other parts of the body.
+The most common example is the roundworm, which normally inhabits the digestive tract but can migrate to other parts of the body, also known as visceral larva migrans.
 This is common in children and can lead to blindness, or problems with internal organs such as the liver, lungs, or central nervous system.

 The good news is, we've got lots of options for parasite control these days.
 Preventing worms — and all of the problems that could come with them — can be very simple.